shader-slang/slang/docs/proposals/006-artifact-container-format.md

 Background: Describing Options
 ==============================

+The 'naming' options idea implies that options and ways of combining options can be stored within the configuration for a container.
+Perhaps there is additionally a runtime API that allows creation of deltas.

 ## 'Bag of named options'

 Perhaps identification is something that is largely in user space for the perisistant scenario.
 You could imagine a bag of 'options', that are typically named.
 Then the output name is the concatination of the names.
 If an option set isn't named it doesn't get included.
 Perhaps the order of the naming defines the precedence.